Lindsay Hoyle: Ignoring Diane Abbott

 On 13 March 2024, Labour backbencher Diane Abbott, sitting as an Independent MP at the time, criticised Hoyle for denying her the opportunity to ask a question during Prime Minister's Questions, when she was referred to by Rishi Sunak and Keir Starmer in relation to Frank Hester's alleged racist comments made about her in 2019.
 On 46 separate occasions she rose to her feet, to catch the Speaker's attention, but was ignored.
 She later posted that "Hoyle had failed both the Commons and democracy."
 Hoyle's spokesperson responded by saying that PMQs "takes place within a limited time frame, with the Chair prioritising members who are already listed on the order paper.
 This week – as is often the case – there was not enough time to call all members who wanted to ask a question".

+Peter Mandelson arrest

+On 25 February 2026, Hoyle confirmed to the House of Commons that he had handed 'relevant information' regarding former Labour minister Lord Mandelson to the Metropolitan Police.
+The Times reported that Hoyle had told police that Mandelson was a 'flight risk' after a visit to the British Virgin Islands to commemorate 75 years of their territorial assembly and that this was the reason for Mandelson's arrest for misconduct in public office earlier that week.